Safety in the Warehouse

 Keeping a clean workspace is also essential to minimizing workplace injuries and avoidable accidents.
 Spills should be cleaned up in a timely manner, tools should always be put back in a designated storage after use, trash should be disposed of promptly and properly, and cords should be secured and kept away from high-traffic areas.

-Employees should be encouraged to not only prioritize their own safety, but to also look out for their fellow workers and to report any hazard or defect they see.
-Whatever it may cost in the short term to address a potential hazard is nothing compared to the expenses that a serious workplace accident could incur.
+Employees should be encouraged to not only prioritize their own safety, but to also look out for their fellow workers and to report any warehouse hazard or defect they see.
+Whatever it may cost in the short term to address a potential warehouse hazard is nothing compared to the expenses that a serious workplace accident could incur.

 Experienced Labor Can Promote Workplace Safety